Jelmerrr/DeepDive-SFX-Manipulation/README.md

-# Sound effect manipulation using FMOD.
+# Sound effect manipulation using FMOD

 A small showcase about the posible ways to manipulate a single sound file to achieve different feelings and how to implement these effects in FMOD.
 This prototype highlights different effects that are commonly used to enhance a sound and make it fit more for any given scenario.